Faculty Research Promotion

 - Comment on other people’s posts related to similar areas of expertise.

 - Use industry relevant hashtags and @ mentions to increase visibility. #UNDproud is UND’s official hashtag.
+Use the free All Hastag tool to find relevant hashtags.

 - Post presentation slides on SlideShare.